RESEARCH / CONFERENCE PAPERS

 IPENZ, 'SAFER ROADS', ARSC, TRAFINZ & ATRF

-TES staff have completed and presented research papers at several technical conferences during 2017, including IPENZ (Hamilton), 'Safer Roads' (Auckland), ARSC (Perth), TRAFINZ (Blenheim), and ATRF (Auckland).
+TES staff have completed and presented research papers at several technical conferences between 2017-2022, including IPENZ (Hamilton), 'Safer Roads' (Auckland), ARSC (Perth), TRAFINZ (Blenheim), and ATRF (Auckland).
 Research papers recently delivered at conferences include the following:

 - Road Safety Study - Candia Road